 Source data are regridded to Northern and Southern Hemisphere EASE-Grids with 25 km pixel spacing.

 Data are georeferenced to the EASE-Grid projection, an azimuthal equal area projection.
 The northern grid is 361 x 361, centered on the geographic North Pole.
 The southern grid is 321 x 321, centered on the geographic South Pole.
 Nominal grid size is 25 km.
 Grid coordinates begin in the center of the upper left grid cell.
 These grids are subsets of the Northern and Southern EASE-Grids.

-The temporal coverage varies by type of data and/or by sensor, as shown in Table 7.
+The temporal coverage and resolution vary by type of data and/or by sensor, as shown in Table 8.

 |Daily ASCII Ice Motion Vectors|

 |AMSR-E||19 June 2002||08 August 2011||Data are available every day for any given grid cell.|

 |AVHRR||24 July 1981||31 December 2004||Four satellite passes are used each day when available.|